 After The First Week: Settling into the School Year

 Congratulations, families!
-You've successfully made it through the first week of your wBees school journey.
-This milestone marks the beginning of an exciting and transformative period in both your child's and your life.
-Whether your child is returning to wBees for their second year or you’re starting your preschool journey, I’m sure so many feelings are coming up and that’s totally normal, it’s a BIG new chapter!
-As we wind down from the first week, we’d like to share some insights into the upcoming weeks, what you can expect, and suggestions to pave the way for an amazing school year.
+You’ve made it through the first week of your wBees journey.
+This milestone marks the beginning of a meaningful and transformative chapter for both your child and your family.
+Whether your child is returning for another year or just beginning their preschool adventure, you’re likely experiencing a mix of emotions—and that’s completely natural.
+Starting something new is a big deal.
+As we settle into this new rhythm, we’d like to share what you can expect in the weeks ahead and offer suggestions to help pave the way for a joyful and connected school year.

 Changes to Expect